Vyral/base-template/_posts/2019-03-21-the-10-commandments-for-being-a-homebuyer.md

 **5. Don’t buy any new furniture.** I know it’s easy to get excited about having new furniture for your home, but don’t start shopping for couches and loveseats until after the deal has closed.

-If you’d like to know more about the do's and don’ts of buying a home or you have any other real estate questions, don’t hesitate to reach out to me.
+If you’d like to know about the rest of the 10 commandments or you have any other real estate questions, don’t hesitate to reach out to me.
 I’d love to help you.